-- To be introduced to systems approach. - To learn the fundamentals of simulation and the GPSS language. - To be introduced to advanced computational techniques such as GA and ANN.
+- To be introduced to systems approach - To learn the fundamentals of simulation and the GPSS language - To learn applications of GPSS in transportation systems - To be introduced to the fundamentals of Genetic Algorithm - To learn the application of Artificial Neural Networks

 Introduction to systems approach - Typical transportation systems - Mathematical models.
-Fundamentals of simulation - Monte Carlo method - Continuous and discrete models -Simulation languages.
-Probability concepts - Random numbers - Pseudo random generators -Arrival patterns - Service time distributions - Manual simulation of simple queuing system
+Fundamentals of simulation - Monte Carlo method - Continuous and discrete models - Simulation languages.
+Probability concepts - Random numbers - Pseudo random generators - Arrival patterns - Service time distributions - Manual simulation of simple queuing system